 The management of all children/young people with intimate care needs will be carefully planned and should be a positive experience for all involved.
-There may be times when it is necessary to provide intimate care for a child which has not been planned for, such as a child having an upset stomach and needing support to clean up while waiting for a parent to collect them, the lack of a plan should not in emergency situations prevent intimate care being provided.
-The child/young person who requires intimate care must be treated with respect at all times; the child's welfare and dignity is of paramount importance.
+The child/young person who requires intimate care is treated with respect at all times; the child's welfare and dignity are of paramount importance.

-Staff who provide this care are trained to do so (including Safeguarding and Child Protection and Moving and Handling Training) and are fully aware of best practice, including having read the Guidance for Safer Working Practice for Adults who Work with Children and Young People in Education Settings.
+Staff who provide this care are trained to do so (including Safeguarding and Child Protection and Moving and Handling Training) and are fully aware of best practice, including having read the Guidance for Safer Working Practice for Adults who Work with Children and Young People in Education Settings (2022).
 Suitable equipment and facilities can be identified to assist with children/young people who need special arrangements by an assessment from an Occupational Therapist.
 (OT)

-It is the school's responsibility to support staff that are carrying out intimate care procedures.
+It is the school/setting's responsibility to support staff that are carrying out intimate care procedures.
 Advice can be given by contacting the occupational therapy service, school nurse or the Education Safeguarding Team as required.
-Whenever possible staff who are involved in the intimate care of children/young people will not usually be involved with the delivery of sex and relationships education to the children/young people in their care as an additional safeguard to both staff and children involved.
-If staff are involved care should be taken to ensure that resource materials cannot be misinterpreted and clearly relate to the learning outcomes identified by the lesson plan.
+Whenever possible staff who are involved in the intimate care of children/young people will not usually be involved with the delivery of relationships and sex education to the children/young people in their care as an additional safeguard to both staff and children involved.
+If staff are involved, care should be taken to ensure that resource materials cannot be misinterpreted and clearly relate to the learning outcomes identified by the lesson plan.
 This plan should highlight particular areas of risk and sensitivity.